LucaRoma97/LucaRoma97/README.md

 ### Hi there 👋
 - 👷🏼‍♂️ I've got a BSc in Mechanical Engineering
 - 👨🏻‍💻 I've got a MSc in Mechatronics Engineering
-- 💡 I’m currently a PhD candidate for TU Munich and Imperial College London within the design and development of aerial-aquatic drones
+- 💡 I’m currently a PhD candidate for TU Munich and Imperial College London within the development of aerial-aquatic drones
 - 📫 How to reach me: lucaromanello1997@gmail.com
 - 🦾 Let's visit my portfolio https://ibrahimovic19974.wixsite.com/website
 - 🏋🏻 Work out and Movies passionate 🎞